Ten Broeck–Mollie McCarty match race

 The Ten Broek–Mollie McCarty match race was a match race on July 4, 1878, between Ten Broeck, a stallion from Kentucky, and Mollie McCarty, a mare from California.
 The race was held at the Louisville Jockey Club (now Churchill Downs) in front of a record crowd of 30,000.
 Both horses were champions of the period, and the win by Ten Broeck marked the first loss of Mollie McCarty's career.
+Ten Broek was ridden to victory by African-American jockey Billy Walker, one of Kentucky's leading riders of his day.

 The race was immortalized in the folk song, Molly and Tenbrooks.